Midwest Quilt Festival Week Extravaganza

 Quilt Gardens along the Heritage Trail in Amish Country

-Your local Master Gardener guide will take you down scenic backroads to each Quilt Garden sharing pattern information, insights, tips, and tricks of the gardening trade to bring these living works of art to life.
-You’ll hear how over 200 volunteers work over 4 months to keep this project fresh, welcoming, and beautiful for all to enjoy while dealing with fickle Mother Nature!
+Your local Master Gardener guide will take you down scenic backroads to each Quilt Garden sharing pattern information, insights, tips and tricks of the gardening trade to bring these living works of art to life.
+You’ll hear how over 200 volunteers work over four months to keep this project fresh, welcoming and beautiful for all to enjoy while dealing with fickle Mother Nature!

 Enjoy the Quilt Garden at Krider “World’s Fair” Garden

-Enjoy the Quilt Garden displayed at the historic Krider Garden.
-Take time to stroll through the “World’s Fair” garden that blends a wide variety of plants, shrubs, trees, and waterfalls with area history.
-The gardens were originally designed by Krider Nurseries for display at the 1933/34 Chicago World’s Fair.
+Enjoy the Quilt Garden displayed at historic Krider Garden.
+Take time to stroll through the “World’s Fair” garden that blends a wide variety of plants, shrubs, trees and waterfalls with area history.
+The gardens were originally designed by Krider Nurseries for display at the 1933/1934 Chicago World’s Fair.
 The community restored those original garden elements for future generations to enjoy.

 Amish Quilt Trunk Show